-Refer to Battery Installation on p.
-28 for battery, terminal, and cable requirements.
+Refer to Predelivery and Installation Guide for battery, terminal, and cable requirements.

 Solenoid Wiring

 The positive (B+) battery cable connects to a large terminal of the starter solenoid.
 This terminal also provides the 12 V power supply to the engine harness (red wire) and the 10 A fuse.
 The red/purple wire from the fuse holder (10 A) provides 12 V to terminal "B" of key switch.